Courses in Paris Schools

 **École du Louvre: special

-Note: Available only to annual students majoring in art history with good French; special application is required during the summer before departure.
+Note: Available only to students majoring in art history with good French; special application is required during the summer before departure.
 Recent courses taken at EL:

 Art Nouveau, Christian Architecture, Contemporary French Art, French Painting and Sculpture, History of Photography, Iconography, Islamic Art; Applied Arts: dance, drawing, music, painting, photography, sculpture